-74. Algeria was encouraged by the large number of measures taken to improve interreligious and inter-cultural understanding, as well as on-going efforts to combat racism and xenophobia.
+74. Algeria was encouraged by the large number of measures taken to improve interreligious and intercultural understanding, as well as ongoing efforts to combat racism and xenophobia.
 It hoped that current relations between the State and religious communities would lead to greater protection of the rights of all communities, but especially minorities.
 The law should expressly prohibit racial discrimination and organizations from inciting racial hatred.
-It also encouraged Liechtenstein to ratify the International convention on the Protection of the Rights of All Migrant Workers and Their Families.
+It also encouraged Liechtenstein to ratify the ICRMW.
 Algeria made recommendations.

 75. Azerbaijan welcomed ratification of the two conventions relating to statelessness and legislative measures adopted to combat violence against children and women, promote gender equality and combat racism.
-It emphasized the importance of public awareness-raising initiatives in combating racism and asked whether the Government was considering enacting legislation to prohibit racial discrimination and organizations inciting racial hatred.
+It emphasized the importance of public awarenessraising initiatives in combating racism and asked whether the Government was considering enacting legislation to prohibit racial discrimination and organizations inciting racial hatred.
 Azerbaijan commended Liechtenstein on its excellent education system and educational opportunities.
 It made recommendations.

-76. Belarus noted with satisfaction the establishment of the Ombudsman on children issues.
-It noted that despite the standing invitation to special procedure mandate holders, no country visits took place in the past.
+76. Belarus noted with satisfaction the establishment of the Ombudsperson for children and young people.
+It noted that, despite the standing invitation to special procedure mandate holders, no country visits had yet taken place.
 Belarus was concerned at reports of a lack of legislation prohibiting racial discrimination, excessive police force during detention and a lack of transparency during interrogations, and insufficient efforts to address discrimination against women, trafficking in women and gender equality.
 Belarus made recommendations.

 77. Brazil noted steps to strengthen the legal and institutional framework to counter discrimination and racism and ensure the free movement of persons.
-However, it expressed concerns over gender equality and over the detention of asylum-seekers solely on grounds of illegal entry, as well as their lack of access to legal aid.
+However, it expressed concerns about gender equality and the detention of asylum seekers solely on the grounds of illegal entry, as well as their lack of access to legal aid.
 It requested to know whether further actions would be taken to promote the rights of the lesbian, gay, bisexual and transgender (LGBT) people.
 Brazil made recommendations.

-78. Bulgaria commended Liechtenstein for its efforts to implement the recommendations of the 1st UPR cycle and to provide a high level of human rights protection.
-It particularly welcomed the creation of the Ombudsman Office for Children and Young People.
+78. Bulgaria commended Liechtenstein for its efforts to implement the recommendations of the first UPR cycle and to provide a high level of human rights protection.
+It particularly welcomed the creation of the Ombuds Office for Children and Young People.
 Bulgaria made a recommendation.